A Film internship must be completed before graduation

 Course Registration Procedure

-If you are not sure whether an internship is eligible, contact Film at Mason’s Academic Advisor, Lori Yi.
+If you are not sure whether an internship is eligible, contact Professor Chesler.
 Your request will be assessed to determine how the placement fits into your academic and career goals.

 After you secure an eligible internship

-Experiential Learning Agreement: With your internship supervisor complete the agreement in full, including all signatures and initials.
+2. Experiential Learning Agreement (see Blackboard): With your internship supervisor complete the agreement in full, including all signatures and initials.
 Form must be submitted before the last day to add classes in the intended semester.
 (See the academic calendar for dates.)
 Keep a copy for your records.

-Register for FAVS 450: After we receive the Film at Mason Internship Application and entire Experiential Learning Agreement form, you will get override permission to register for FAVS 450 (3 credits).
+3. Register for FAVS 450: After we receive the Internship Application and entire Experiential Learning Agreement forms, you will get override permission to register for FAVS 450 (3 credits).
 It is the student’s responsibility to register for the course after receiving the override permission.
 Please note that by adding this course, you are responsible for the 3 credits of tuition, as with any other Mason course.

 During the Internship